The days are getting shorter, the nights are growing colder, and the 2019 Independent Games Festival is about to enter its jurying phase.

 - Ali Cedroni: Ali Cedroni is a freelance sound designer from Chicago IL, who recently (and somewhat spontaneously) made the decision to quit her day job, sell everything she owned, and moved 4000 miles across the Atlantic to pursue full-time freelance in Oslo, Norway.
 She has worked on a variety of projects in all facets of the entertainment industry, including games, film, and music.

-- Matt Boch: Matt Boch is an Associate Professor in game design at the NYU Game Center.
-He also served for over a decade at Harmonix Music Systems as a Creative Director, designing and directing of some of Harmonix’s premier titles.
-He is presently working as an independent game developer & sound designer, crafting the ambitious music system & sound design of the forthcoming game Ape Out.
+- Maxi Boch: Maxi Boch is an Associate Professor in game design at the NYU Game Center.
+They also served for over a decade at Harmonix Music Systems as a Creative Director, designing and directing of some of Harmonix’s premier titles.
+They are presently working as an independent game developer & sound designer, crafting the ambitious music system & sound design of the forthcoming game Ape Out.

 - Anna Kipnis: Anna Kipnis started her game development career at Double Fine Productions, as a Gameplay Programmer in 2002, and has worked on Psychonauts (2005), Brütal Legend (2009), Costume Quest (2010), Once Upon a Monster (2011), The Cave (2012), Dear Leader (2014), Broken Age (2015), and Headlander (2016).
 She is active in the indie game community and has collaborated with Santa Ragione on Final Candidation (2013) and Wheels of Aurelia (2016), and was the founding organizer of Molyjam (2012-13).
 Anna has served on the IGF technical jury, the Global Game Jam theme committee, and as an adviser for UCSC's MS Games & Playable Media program.